pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/SerialTitleISSN.rst

     </div>

-By default, `SerialTitle()` retrieves only the most recent metrics, although yearly data is available from 1996 onwards.
-If you provide a year or a range of years via the optional parameter `years`, `SerialTitle()` will retrieve information for these years (except for the CiteScore):
+By default, `SerialTitleISSN()` retrieves only the most recent metrics, although yearly data is available from 1996 onwards.
+If you provide a year or a range of years via the optional parameter `years`, `SerialTitleISSN()` will retrieve information for these years (except for the CiteScore):

 .. code-block:: python

-    >>> source_y = SerialTitle("2352-7110", years="2017-2019")
+    >>> source_y = SerialTitleISSN("2352-7110", years="2017-2019")
     >>> source_y.citescoreyearinfolist
     [Citescoreinfolist(year=2023, citescore=5.5),
      Citescoreinfolist(year=2024, citescore=4.2)]